hdbeukel/james/james/james-examples/README.md

 Documentation
 =============

-Documentation for all implemented examples is provided at the [James website][examples-website].
+Documentation for all implemented examples is provided at the [website][examples-website].

 License and copyright
 =====================